 Korea has a fascinating war history, and any visitor to the country should definitely look into it.
 Full or half day tours are offered from Seoul to explore the Demilitarized Zone (DMZ) which lies on the border between North and South Korea.

-Any visiting of this area outside a tour is not allowed.
+Any visit to this area outside a tour is not allowed.
 Visiting the DMZ is one of the most popular day trips in Korea.

-Through this unique experience, you will get to learn all about Korean war history.
+Through this unique experience, you will learn about Korean war history.
 You will also get to see some sites of major interest, such as the 3rd Infiltration Tunnel, the Dora Observatory, and the Korean War Memorial.
 These day trips out of Seoul are completely safe and include transport.

 It is essential to book your DMZ Korea tour ahead of your visit as they sell out.
 This one day trip from Seoul is normally an early start with quite a bit of paperwork.

-For me, the highlight of the tour was being able to go to the actual border between North and South Korea.
+For me, the tour’s highlight was being able to go to the actual border between North and South Korea.
 The tension in the air is almost visible at the border of the Demilitarized Zone Korea.
 Soldiers from each side guard the border and are only steps away from each other.